Table of Contents

 When is the best time for circumcision?

-It may be performed during infancy or as a boy or as an adult.
-In the newborn or infancy, the benefit of circumcision is it can be performed without general anaesthesia (GA), hence avoiding GA risks.
-Secondly, there is little to no memory of the procedure having been performed.
-However, when performed in inexperienced hands, there are complications of injury to the tip of the penis, penile necrosis, device dislodgment, bleeding, infection and need for a repeat procedure.
-There is also the risk of ammonia dermatitis from the exposure of the glans to the urine sodden diaper.
-This can result in meatal stenosis or secondary phimosis requiring a second procedure.
+The best time for circumcision remains controversial, and is strongly influenced by religious and cultural beliefs.
+It is performed during infancy or as a boy or as an adult.
+In the newborn or infancy, the circumcision can be performed without general anaesthesia (GA), hence avoiding GA risks.
+Secondly, there is minimal memory of the procedure having been performed.
+However, there are risks of secondary phimosis, skin bridges, device dislodgment, bleeding, meatal stenosis and need for a repeat procedure.
+Meatal stenosis or secondary phimosis is due to ammonia dermatitis from the exposure of the glans to the urine sodden diaper.

 Now, my son has grown up and has possible infection of the foreskin.
 Should he have a circumcision?

 Your son should be examined by a paediatrician or a paediatric surgeon.
 During an acute infection of the foreskin, treatment is oral antibiotics and painkillers.
 After the infection has settled, your doctor will re-examine your child and advice whether circumcision or topical steroid cream should be used to prevent recurrent infection.
-The benefits and risks of circumcision are as discussed on this page, and the procedure is the definitive treatment to prevent a recurrence.
+The benefits and risks of circumcision are as discussed, and the procedure is the definitive treatment to prevent a recurrence.
 Topical steroid cream is effective in some patients, which is dependent on patient and caregiver compliance and technique.
-In uncooperative patients, it may be difficult to apply the steroid cream and gently retract the foreskin, hence decreasing the effectiveness of treatment.
-Prolonged steroid cream use has the risk of skin ulceration, further tightening of the foreskin.
+In uncooperative patients, it is difficult to apply the steroid cream and gently retract the foreskin, hence decreasing the effectiveness of treatment.
+Prolonged steroid cream use has the risk of skin ulceration further tightening the foreskin.

 How is circumcision performed?

-In a child, the procedure is performed under general and local anaesthesia.
+In a child, free hand circumcision is performed under general and local anaesthesia.
 The excess foreskin is trimmed and hemostasis achieved using diathermy (a heat device that seals the blood vessels).
 The skin is closed with absorbable sutures.
 Another instrument used to trim the foreskin is laser, which works on a similar principle of heat sealing of the skin and blood vessels.
 The outcome of diathermy and laser is the same.
+I do not recommend using laser to avoid passing the cost to my patients.
+Do bring along boxer shorts or loose underwear for your child to wear after circumcision.

 This is a clean surgery, oral or topical antibiotics is not required.
 The patient can have normal baths.
-Washing with normal saline or tap water after each pee helps with wound healing.
-Minimal bleeding or swelling is expected and should improve.
-Granulation tissue appearing as small yellowish areas may form on or around the head of the penis, because the raw skin is exposed and forms a more mature layer.
+Washing with tap water or sterile solution after each pee helps keep the wound clean.
+Minimal bleeding or swelling is expected.
+Granulation tissue appears as small yellowish areas on or around the head of the penis, because the raw skin is exposed and forms a more mature layer.

-In babies, it is advisable to change the diapers 3 to 4 hourly to keep the wound clean.
+In babies, it is advisable to change the diapers 2 to 3 hourly to keep the wound clean.
 If the diaper tends to stick to the wound, a thin layer of Vaseline can be applied to the diaper to prevent this.
 After 3 to 14 days, the Plastibell drops off as the excess foreskin shrivels up.
-In a child, pain improves after the 1st day, painkillers may be required during the first 2 to 3 days.
+In a child, pain improves after the 1st day, painkillers is required during the first 2 to 3 days.

 Risks include excess bleeding, infection or early Plastibell dislodgement.
 Infection presents as increasing redness, swelling, pain, or abnormal discharge from the penis.
 If any of these occur, treatment is available and your doctor should be consulted early